‘Shameless’ Season 10 Trailer Drops Gallavich Breakup Bombshell & Fans Are Fuming

 — kristen (@mickeysbrows) September 13, 2019

-One Twitter user suggested the writers of Shameless were likely making it seem as if Mickey and Ian were going to breakup just to get fans excited for the new season.
+One Twitter user suggested the writers of Shameless were likely making it seem as if Mickey and Ian were going to break up just to get fans excited for the new season.

 despite this being the only gallavich clip in the trailer, i think they're doing this on purpose just to not show much of their story. this is the gallavich season guys i can feel it!! pic.twitter.com/PMdv1LILA9